Publisher of Wiggles Press is standing in front of her old home in Backbay Boston, where

 In 2005, Rochelle obtained a Masters of Arts from Emerson College in Communications as a member of the Integrated Marketing Communications.
 She was Vice President of the Students for IMC at Emerson.

-Rochelle studied Japanese and became the first African American Dorm Mother for Showa Boston, satellite campus of Showa University in Tokyo, Japan.
+In 1990 she became the first African American Dorm Mother for Showa Boston, satellite campus of Showa University in Tokyo, Japan.